Goal difference: 1981–82, Third Division – Burnley–Carlisle United

 Burnley 80 points and goal difference 21, Carlisle United 80 points and goal difference 15.

 2016–17, League 2 – Portsmouth-Plymouth Argyle

 Portsmouth 87 points and goal difference 39, Plymouth 87 points and goal difference 25.

 2021–22, League 2 – Forest Green-Exeter City

 Forest Green 84 points and goal difference 31, Exeter City 84 points and goal difference 24.

 (N.B. in 1996–97 Wigan Athletic and Fulham finished level on 87 points at the top of the Third Division, but Wigan Athletic were awarded the championship on most goals scored, which was the first tie breaker in use in the Football League between 1992 and 1999, although Fulham had the greater goal difference.
 Coincidentally Brighton and Hove Albion avoided relegation from the same division on goals scored at the expense of Hereford United, although Hereford had the better goal difference.
 It reverted to the Goal Difference method from the start of the 1999–2000 season.)

+2024-25, Championship – Leeds United–Burnley F.C

+Both teams finished on 100 points, with the title going to Leeds United due to their superior goal difference.